 The International Training Centre of the International Labour Organization (ITCILO), in partnership with the University of Turin, Italy, is offering a Master’s Programme in Industrial and Employment Relations.

-This one-year programme, to be held in English, includes a distance-learning phase, a face-to face residential phase at the ITCILO campus in Turin, Italy, followed by another distance learning phase for the preparation of the Master’s thesis.
+This one-year programme, held in English, includes a distance-learning phase, a residential phase at the ITCILO campus in Turin, Italy, followed by a second distance learning phase for the preparation of the Master’s thesis.

 The Master’s Programme in Industrial and Employment Relations aims at developing specialized multidisciplinary knowledge in the field of industrial and employment relations from a comparative viewpoint.
 It will provide participants with a deep theoretical and practical understanding of industrial and employment relations systems in the world, by looking into recent changes and trends in the major economic geographical areas.